-Sargent graduated from the University of Missouri with a bachelor of journalism degree.
-In addition, she earned a Juris Doctor degree from Cornell Law School because she wanted to gain legal insight and expertise that could assist her in reporting stories.
+Sargent graduated from the University of Missouri with a Bachelor of Journalism.
+She then earned a Juris Doctor from Cornell Law School because she wanted to gain legal insight and expertise that could assist her in news coverage.
 Sargent practiced law for four years in New York City at the international law firm of Greenberg Traurig LLP, where she represented clients in New York federal and state courts, as well as before the New York Division of Human Rights and National Labor Relations Board.
 Additionally, Sargent set aside time to provide free legal services to non-profit groups and underserved communities.
-She is a current member of the New York Bar Association.
+She is a current member of the New York Bar.

 Throughout her career, Sargent has been involved with a number of charities including the United Way, Habitat for Humanity and the Susan G. Komen organization.
 She currently serves on the Volunteer Leadership Board for the American Cancer Society.

 The Ashley Madison hacking scandal is already leading to lawsuits against the company.